 (5) A farming vehicle complies with this subregulation if the occupier of the premises shows that the vehicle, including its noise reduction system, has been maintained to a reasonable standard.

-[Regulation 12 amended in Gazette 5 Dec 2013 p.
+[Regulation 12 amended: Gazette 5 Dec 2013 p.
 5663.]

 13. Construction sites